12z/Minimalistic-web-framework/README.md

 ## Debug
 The debug capability for PyCharm IDE is present.
 It is done via remote debug facility of the IDE.
 ### Requirements
-- Put `pycharm-debug-py3k.egg` file into the framework folder
+- Put `pycharm-debug-py3k.egg` file into the framework folder.
+The file can be found in PyCharm installation directory, typically in "debug-eggs" folder
 - Set `PYCHARM_DEBUG` environment variable to `True`
 ### Running debug
 - Start remote debug in PyCharm, configured to listen to `localhost` and port `4444`